 After development of an Asset Management Plan, long-term financial planning can be used to model the need for any future debt requirements.
+This prudent, strategic approach to debt ensures that borrowing is used only when necessary to advance key infrastructure priorities, while safeguarding future financial flexibility.

-CONSOLIDATED OPERATING FUNDS FIVE-YEAR-ESTIMATES
+OPERATING FUNDS FIVE-YEAR-ESTIMATES